 Black Flag Flea & Tick Killer Yard Treatment Spray is a great garden hose concentrate because it comes with an Insect Growth Regulator (IGR), specifically Nylar.
 This works be targeting nymph ticks and affects their life cycle, preventing growth into adult ticks.
 It’s quite the one-two punch for totally eliminating ticks.

-- CONTAINS NYLAR: Breaks the flea life cycle
+- Contains mylar: breaks the flea life cycle

 These typically come in a jug with an attached battery-powered “spray wand” or simply a squirt bottle variety.
 These are only good for spot-treating small areas and are also not nearly as cost-effective (think – you’re paying for a new sprayer each time!).
 However these are definitely the easiest to use.
-We like this option for quick-and-easy indoor spot treatments only.
+We like this option for quick-and-easy spot treatments or a broadcast application for small yards.

 Natural Tick Sprays